Phoenix-Award BIOS help and support

-Using this simulation, users can get a better understanding on how to navigate, change values, and otherwise manipulate the Phoenix - Award BIOS.
+This page helps give users an online example of how to navigate through the Phoenix - Award CMOS setup.
+Using this simulation, users can get a better understanding of how to navigate, change values, and otherwise manipulate the Phoenix - Award BIOS.

 - Arrow keys used to navigate.

-- Must Save and Exit in order to save values.
+- Users must Save and Exit to keep values.

-Like most computers using the Phoenix BIOS setup, each section of the Phoenix BIOS is broken into multiple pages to offer more available options and make it easier to locate information.
+Like most computers using the Phoenix BIOS setup, each section of the Phoenix BIOS is broken into multiple pages to offer more options and make information easier to locate.

-Navigating the Phoenix - Award BIOS is pretty straight forward, using the arrow keys a user can move between the available options on the screen.
-To change the values a user may press + or -, PgUp or PgDn, or the Enter key.
-To exit from one of a menu press the Esc key.
-Finally, once the values have been changed pressing the F10 key will save the values and exit from the CMOS setup.
+Navigating the Phoenix - Utilizing the arrow keys, a user can move between the available options on the screen.
+To change the values, press + or -, PgUp or PgDn, or Enter.
+To exit from one of a menu press Esc.
+Finally, once the values are changed pressing F10 saves the values and exits the CMOS setup.

-The Phoenix - Award BIOS is capable of having numerous available options displayed to help customize and optimize your computer.
+The Phoenix - Award BIOS has numerous available options displayed to help customize and optimize your computer.
 Below are example illustrations of the Phoenix - Award BIOS and a brief description about each of the categories.

-Notice: Depending on the manufacturer date of the BIOS, the version, and the manufacturer of the computer or motherboard, you may have more or less options than what is shown below.
+Options are subject to change based on the manufacture date of the BIOS, the version, and the manufacturer of the computer or motherboard.

 Below is an example of the main screen of the Phoenix - Award CMOS setup.
-This section of the CMOS setup enables the user to access each of the other sections of the BIOS.
-Because of the amount of available illustrations for each of the difference screens, we have created a menu to the right of this illustration that will allow you to skip to other sections of the setup.
+This section enables you to access each of the other sections of the BIOS.
+Due to the amount of available illustrations for each of the difference screens, we created the below menu to help skip to the desired section.

-The Standard CMOS features is the most commonly used area of this BIOS and enables a user to set the time, date, disk drive settings, and other commonly set values.
+The Standard CMOS Features is the most commonly used area of this BIOS and enables a user to set the time, date, disk drive settings, and other values.

 Another commonly accessed area of the BIOS, the Advanced BIOS Features section enables a user to change numerous settings in their computers BIOS.